-Reedy River – Falls Park is the oasis of downtown Greenville.
+Reedy River Falls – Falls Park is the oasis of downtown Greenville.
 Located right in the center of this bustling downtown is a popular waterfall which draws tourists from all over.
 Boutique shops, local restaurants, and galleries dot Main Street.
 Check out this handy guide to exploring downtown Greenville.

-Wildcat branch Falls – This roadside wonder is located about an hour west of Spartanburg, just 20 minutes outside of Greenville.
+Wildcat Branch Falls – This roadside wonder is located about an hour west of Spartanburg, just 20 minutes outside of Greenville.
 The waterfall is just 30 feet tall, although very powerful.
 An additional 1 mile nature trek will bring you to the upper falls.